 There is more than one way to do this

 The Google Ads Conversion screen is accessed through the Goals icon.
-Choose ‘New conversion actions’ to create a new conversion.
+Choose ‘New conversion action’ to create a new conversion.

 If you already have some conversions, the screen will look a little different.
 Choose ‘Create conversion action’ to add a new conversion action.

-You could choose ‘Import’ if you are already recording your goals and transactions in Google Analytics.
+On the next screen, click ‘Import’.
+You might choose this method if you are already recording your goals and transactions in Google Analytics.
 This is the simplest way to set up some conversions in Google Ads, but it will give you a slightly different outcome, which I will explain later in the article.
 In order to import goals from Google Analytics, your Google Ads and Google Analytics accounts must be linked.

 After you have clicked ‘Import’, choose ‘Google Analytics 4 properties’ and ‘Web’ and click Continue.